 The Scientific Advisory Board

 The Board of Trustees is supported by a Scientific Advisory Board made up of volunteers.
-Chaired by Prof. Odile Boespflug-Tanguy, a geneticist and head of the Department of Neuro-Pediatrics at Robert Debré hospital in Paris, it comprises 85 scientists, physicians and international experts, recognized in their field, more than half of whom practice outside France.
+Chaired by Judith Melki, Professor Emeritus, geneticist and researcher at the INSERM Paris Saclay University Unit, UMR 1195 in Kremlin-Bicêtre, it comprises 85 scientists, physicians and international experts, recognized in their field, more than half of whom practice outside France.